l294265421/entire-space-aste/README.md

 # entire-space-aste
-Training and evaluating Aspect Sentiment Triplet Extraction (ASTE) models on entire-space datasets.
+The code and data for the paper "[A Better Choice: Entire-space Datasets for Aspect Sentiment Triplet Extraction](https://arxiv.org/abs/2212.09052)"

 ## Datasets
 - [ASOTE-Data](ASOTE-v2)